SeanKilleen/seankilleen.github.io/_posts/2012-05-03-building-a-build-process-part-7-installing-cruisecontrol-net.md

 * Run the CruiseControl.NET Setup executable as an administrator by right-clicking and selecting "Run as Administrator".
 * Agree to the license agreement.
 * All options are selected by default; leave them and continue.
-* Leave both checkmarks checked to install the CruiseControl .NET dashboard and to install CCNet as a service.
+* Leave both check marks checked to install the CruiseControl .NET dashboard and to install CCNet as a service.
 * Leave the default installation directory or customize to your preference (I left the default for this setup)
 * Leave the default value for the Program Files folder group and click `Next`.
 CruiseControl.NET will commence installation.
 * Click `Finish` and exit the wizard.